 “I still smile randomly during our sprint planning sessions because this whole journey has felt so unreal.
 Sometimes it happens during the most inappropriate times so I just look away from my team so they don’t see me smiling.”

 Since its launch five years ago, more than 200 students have graduated from the iOS Development Bootcamp program, a particular point of pride for all of us at Lighthouse Labs.
-Recently, the final cohort of the iOS students graduated from our Vancouver campus, while our penultimate cohort graduated in Toronto in July.
+In 2019, the final cohort of the iOS students graduated from our Vancouver campus, while our penultimate cohort graduated in Toronto later that summer.